yuezijie/yuezijie.github.io/index.md

 ## GitHub Pages

-The theme can be used with GitHub Pages by setting the `remote_theme` in your Jekyll sites `_config.yml`
+The theme caaaan be used with GitHub Pages by setting the `remote_theme` in your Jekyll sites `_config.yml`

 ```yml
 remote_theme: chrisrhymes/bulma-clean-theme